Nusiq/mcblend/docs/animating_effects/index.md

 # Animating effects

-The sound effects and particle effects are animated with use of events.
+The sound effects and particle effects are animated with the use of events.
-You can define events in _Mcblend events_ menu in [scene properties](../gui/#scene-properties).
-One event can contain multiple particles and sound effects.
-The effects are not visible in preview of the animation in Blender.
-They only add some information to exported animation.
+You can define events in the _Mcblend events_ menu in [scene properties](../gui/#scene-properties).
+One event can contain multiple particle and sound effects.
+The effects are not visible in the animation preview in Blender.
+They only add some information to the exported animation.

-Effects can be attached to the animation by adding markers in the timeline with the name of the event.
+Events can be attached to the animation by adding markers in the timeline with the name of the event.
 You can trigger the same event multiple times in the animation by adding multiple timeline markers with the same name.

 Timeline markers that do not have a matching event name are ignored when exporting the animation and serve the same purpose as any other timeline marker